-What Will Phase 1 and 2 of Re-Opening Be Like for Seniors
+What Will Phase 1 and 2 of COVID Reopening Be Like for Seniors?

-As Florida begins to re-open, the goal remains to keep everyone safe and avoid a second outbreak.
+As Florida begins to experience COVID reopening, the goal remains to keep everyone safe and avoid a second outbreak.

 Many wonder what the phases what this means for senior safety, as well as those with ongoing health issues such as: